Robert Wedgeworth: Board memberships

 Currently, he serves as a member of the National Commission on Adult Literacy, a life member of the American Library Association, a life member of the National Association for the Advancement of Colored People (NAACP), a member of the Board of Trustees of both Wabash College and the Newberry Library, and a member of the Grolier Society.
 Previously he has served on many boards and advisory committees including advisory committees to the Princeton, Miami, Stanford and Harvard University Libraries.
 He recently completed twelve years as a public member of the Accrediting Council for Journalism and Mass Communication and six years as an editorial adviser to the World Book Encyclopedia.

 Writing and reference works

-In his almost 40 years as a librarian, library educator and association executive, Wedgeworth created and edited two major reference works, ALA Yearbook, 1976–1985 and the World Encyclopedia of Library and Information Services, 3d edition 1993.
+In his almost 40 years as a librarian, library educator and association executive, Wedgeworth created and edited two major reference works, ALA Yearbook, 1976–1985 and the World Encyclopedia of Library and Information Services (3 editions).

 In addition, he has written and lectured widely on international librarianship, international book trade, and copyright and information policy and information technology.
 He has also conducted special studies of librarianship and the book trade in Western Europe, Latin America and South Africa.
 His publication, Starvation of Young Black Minds: The Effects of the Book Boycotts in South Africa, New York, 1989 written jointly with Lisa Drew raised serious questions about curbing the free flow of information during the struggle to combat apartheid.
 More recently, he produced a study of library development in South Africa, Botswana and Zimbabwe for the Carnegie Corporation of New York in 1998.